jimniels/blog/src/client/posts/2017-05-09-reading-notes-may.md

 tags: readingNotes
 ---

-## "[Complexity and Strategy](https://hackernoon.com/complexity-and-strategy-325cd7f59a92)" by Terry Crowley, Former Microsoft Office Lead
+## Article: [“Complexity and Strategy”](https://hackernoon.com/complexity-and-strategy-325cd7f59a92) by Terry Crowley, Former Microsoft Office Lead

 Terry Crowley, a Microsoft engineer who lead Office development for over the last decade, reflects on the complexity of building software: from planning releases to technical strategy to dealing with market competition.
 There were two parts that stuck out to me I wanted to note: